RuggedPOD/ruggedpod-doc/hardware/user_manual/Ruggedpodinstallationguide.md

   </TR>
  </Table>

-# 14) Support Information #
+## 14) Support Information ##

-Before you contact us, be sure to have the following informations :
+Before you contact us, be sure to have the following informations:

  - Product serial number
  - Product serie name
  - List item